feedhenry/fh-android-sdk/README.md

 ## Documentation

-For more details about that please consult [FH Android SDK Guide](http://docs.feedhenry.com/v3/dev_tools/sdks/android.html).
+For more details about that please consult our [JavaDoc](http://www.javadoc.io/doc/com.feedhenry/fh-android-sdk).

 ## Demo apps